| | |

 This is a great game to play with your child or with an entire reading group!

-Included are rainbow word cards and fill-in-the-blank sentence cards.
+For each word, you get a card with the word written below a rainbow and a matching fill-in-the-blank sentence cards.
 The sentences each include ONE word that would fit and make sense.

 Children must identify the word that makes sense in the sentence and match the cards together, reading the completed sentence fluently.